What do we fund?

 - Most of our programmes fund research that is later rather than earlier in the research pathway, and none fund basic research or work involving animals and/or animal tissue.

-- If you are looking for career development and support, please see our how to apply for career development support page.
+- If you are looking for career development and support, please see our career development support and training page.

 Who can apply for funding?

 - Any applicant who considers that they can carry out high quality clinical, applied health or social care research is likely to be eligible, either directly or with a partner.

 - Applicants should check the guidance documents for individual funding opportunities to find out the specific eligibility requirements, and contact the relevant funding programme if they have further questions regarding eligibility.